Two Editors Wish Lists and Emotional Punch why you need it in your romance novel

 Dig deep inside yourself for the deeper emotional truths that might be involved in any situation you are writing about.

 Dig inside yourself for the emotions you would feel in the same situation then drag them out onto the page trough bodily sensations.

 In order to make readers care about your characters you must know them as people.

 Four ways to make a reader care more about you characters include having each of your characters have a “backstory wound” , a personal yearning, strengths and weaknesses and having clarity of theme.

 A major back-story event that that bears directly upon the psychological story of your protagonist is referred to by professional book editor Elizabeth Lyon as “a back-story wound”

 A back-story wound is a traumatic event in the character’s past that leaves its mark on the character.

-In my novel Wicked Wonderland contracted by Samhain the heroine was found as a newborn baby in New York City dumpster so she has a bit of a chip on her shoulder about that.
+In my novel Captured by Fae the heroine was found as a newborn baby in New York City dumpster so she has a bit of a chip on her shoulder about that.

 She also has a relentless anonymous stalker who leaves her a lot of insulting messages referring to the circumstances of her birth.